What hiring managers actually look for

 3

 Visualization and communication skills.
-The best analysis is useless if you can't present it.
-Tableau, Power BI, or Looker experience matters but so does evidence that you've presented findings to stakeholders and influenced decisions.
+The best analysis is useless if you cannot present it.
+Tableau or Power BI experience matters, and so does evidence that you presented findings to stakeholders, defended an A/B test result, and influenced a decision.

 How to structure your resume, section by section

 The order matters.
-Here's what a strong data analyst resume looks like from top to bottom:
+Here is a strong data analyst resume from top to bottom:

 1. Contact header

-Name, email, phone, location (city + state), LinkedIn.
+Name, email, phone, location (city and state), LinkedIn.
 If you have a portfolio site or GitHub with analysis projects, include those links.

 Priya Sharma · [email protected] · (555) 567-8901 · Chicago, IL